 By Nadia Ali.
 I have never looked after farm animals before.
 The closest animal I have looked after is a domesticated dog, a purr-fect cat and of course most people’s first pet – a childhood goldfish.
-So when my neighbours went on holiday and left me in charge of a coup of six chickens including a Mother Hen, I figured how hard could it be to throw chicken feed over the fence?
+So when my neighbours went on holiday and left me in charge of a coup of six chickens, I figured how hard could it be to do some pet sitting and throw chicken feed over the fence?

 One thing my neighbours forgot to tell me was that Mother Hen officially known as a “Broody Hen” was sitting on eggs (known as a clutch) in a half-a-barrel outside the kitchen window.
 The all black plump mother hen never moved from the eggs and I was told she wouldn’t until they were hatched.